Un, dos, tres... responda otra vez: The auction

 This would continue until there were three objects on the table.
 As there could not be more than three objects, the contestants had to discard one in order to continue with the game.
 When an item was discarded, the host would read the complete card, including the text beyond the point where they had stopped earlier, revealing a prize the contestants had passed up.
 The show went on like that, watching performances, bringing a new object, discarding another one and losing a prize, until the show was over and there were three final objects on the table.
 At this point, the host could ask the contestants to discard two objects at once, or one by one, and they would keep a final object which would contain the prize they had won.
 Prizes ranged from cars, apartments, travels, money, jewels... to thousands of matches, used tyres and bottles of laxative (a couple of contestants even ended up winning their own tombs on a cemetery of their choice).

+The big prize was often an apartment in the Mediterranean holiday town of "Torrevieja, Alicante".

+The Torreta development where the 50-m^{2} bungalows were located has been degraded decades later.

 Some cards could contain more than one prize, some times, a booby prize at the beginning followed by marvelous or even worse prizes.
 In those cases, the host could let the contestants keep the object after revealing the first booby prize to reject another prize on the table, in the hope that the following unknown prize would be good.
 An example of a card with this system is this one, from a 1991 episode dedicated to the Stock Exchange, found in a newspaper about the Great Crash:

 Sometimes, however, an object's card would contain a gambling game.
 In those gambling games, the contestants could win different amounts of money or other prizes.
 The host was usually allowed to reveal when an object had a game attached to it, as long as they did not reveal the rules, which remained secret if the game was discarded, because some unused games were recycled for future programs.